If you’ve ever wondered how to grill baby back ribs, this Grilled Baby Back Ribs recipe could not be easier! Perfect for summer grilling!

-I hope everyone had a lovely Mother’s Day!
+Did everyone have a lovely Mother’s Day?
 I certainly did.
 I was pampered with the experience of having the day off from the kitchen, but with the added enjoyment of watching my husband make pancakes for all of us for breakfast, and then grill up some steaks and asparagus for dinner.
 As much as I love to cook, it’s nice for the chef to have a night off every once in awhile.

 To me, it almost doesn’t even feel like summer until I’ve grilled up a delicious, tender, crispy, saucy rack of ribs.
 Not a 30-minutes-or-less meal, but low maintenance and completely delectable.

 Tools needed to make these grilled baby back ribs:

 - First and foremost, you need a nice gas grill.
 I really like my Traeger grill!